Above Thumbnail sketch ideas visualizing the importance of pollinators, Ysemay Dercon

-The general subject matter is extinction--and what we can do about it.
-The specific topic - saving species, the wildlife trade, or urban wildlife - depends on the venue and audience.
+The workshop topic - saving species, the wildlife trade, urban wildlife, or visualizing science - depends on the venue and audience.
 The material presented in the "Art and Science of Saving Species" workshop includes an overview of the six major "extinction drivers," and various examples of animals in trouble that either have, or could, benefit from visual art intervention.
 The material in the other two workshops is drawn from our two traveling exhibits, each of which is focused on one or two of these extinction drivers.
 These include agriculture/farming and habitat loss for the workshop on "Exploring the Art and Science of Urban Wildlife Conflict;" and, hunting/fishing and global trade for the workshop on "Wildlife Trade Art and Science."

 VISUALIZING AND COMMUNICATING SCIENCE

 The goal of each workshop is to give participants an opportunity to practice using visual art to visualize and communicate the science behind saving species.